- Home

 What is the Way Forward?

 These days, I build all of my new sites as static.
 WordPress has become too much like hard work keeping up with their constant upgrades and then keeping an eye out of plugin upgrades too.
-They keep coming all the time and if you don't upgrade when they do, you can be left open to attack.
-That is one crap system with a capital C.

 With the multi-user version of WP, its not so easy to go back to static, especially if you're hosting blogs belonging to other people on your main install.
 All you can do in that case is make sure you keep up to date with all those damn upgrades and keep plugins to a bare minimum.
 And get a secure password at least.